NuGet/NuGetDocs/NuGet.Docs/Contribute/Coding-Guidelines.md

 Solution names match repo names (e.g. NuGet.sln in the NuGet repo).

-Every project also needs a `project.json` and a matching `.kproj` file.
+Every project also needs a `project.json` and a matching `.xproj` file.
 This `project.json` is the source of truth for a project's dependencies and configuration options.

 Solutions need to contain solution folders that match the physical folders (`src`, `test`, etc.).